 Army Aviation Support Facility: Is the Ruth Army Aviation Maintenance Facility in honor of CW4 William R. Ruth.
-Located at Weide Army Airfield, Edgewood Area of Aberdeen Proving Ground, Md.
+Located at Weide Army Airfield, Edgewood Arsenal of Aberdeen Proving Ground, Md.

 Army regulation: Lowercase regulation when used alone, uppercase if followed by the number, and use as AR on second reference with number.

 ATAG – Army: Maryland Army National Guard land component commander OR army commander